opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-definitions/distribution-format.rst

 :Cardinality: 0..1
 :Description: Format of the distribution
 :Usage Notes: If neither the ``downloadURL`` nor the ``mediaType`` provide a
-              valid format, this value is used to display the format of the ressource.
+              valid format, this value is used to display the format of the distribution.